liferay/liferay-screens/android/documentation/screenlet_creation.md

 }
 ```

-- Pay special attention to the second step in the `addBookmark` method.
-When the request ends, make sure you post an event into the bus using `EventBusUtil.post(event)`, where 'event' is a `BasicEvent` object containing the `targetScreenletId` together with either the result or the exception.
+Pay special attention to the second step in the `addBookmark` method.
+When the request ends, make sure you post an event into the bus using `EventBusUtil.post(event)`, where `event` is a `BasicEvent` object containing the `targetScreenletId` together with either the result or the exception.
 Every interactor should also implement the `onEvent` method.
-It will be invoked by the EventBus and it will call the registered listener.
+This method is invoked by the `EventBus` and calls the registered listener.

-- Once you have your interactor ready, you need to create the screenlet class.
-This is the cornerstone and the entry point that your app developer will see and interact with.
-Let's call our class `AddBookmarkScreenlet` and extend it from `BaseScreenlet`.
-Again, this class have to be parametrized with the interactor class.
-Given that the screenlet will be notified by the interactor when the asynchronous operation ends, we have to implement the listener interface used by the interactor (`AddBookmarkListener` in our case).
-Also, in order to notify the app, this class usually has another listener.
-This new listener may be the same you used in the interactor, or a different one (if you want different methods or signatures) or even you can notify the app using a different mechanism (event bus, Android's BroadcastReceiver, etc.).
-Note that the implemented interface methods, call both the view (to modify the UI) and the app's listener (to allow the app to perform any action):
+6. Once your interactor is ready, you need to create the screenlet class.
+This is the cornerstone and entry point that your app developer sees and interacts with.
+In this example, this class is called `AddBookmarkScreenlet` and extends from `BaseScreenlet`.
+Again, this class needs to be parameterized with the interactor class.
+Since the screenlet is notified by the interactor when the asynchronous operation ends, you must implement the listener interface used by the interactor (`AddBookmarkListener`, in this case).
+Also, to notify the app, this class usually has another listener.
+This listener can be the same one you used in the interactor or a different one altogether (if you want different methods or signatures).
+You could even notify the app using a different mechanism such as the Event Bus, Android's `BroadcastReceiver`, or others.
+Note that the implemented interface methods call the view to modify the UI and the app's listener to allow the app to perform any action:

 ```java
 public class AddBookmarkScreenlet